sola-st/CodeMapper/web/resources/README.md

     - **Click the button "Push"** to temporarily store current annotated ranges.
     - The annotated ranges will not be written to a local file until you click the button "Save Annotation".
 You can write annotated data to a local file at any time you want.
     - Click "Next" to annotate the next piece of data.
+- **Annotation 2nd round [Validation]**.
+    - The source region is automatically highlighted.
+    - For the additional information in the Version name area:
+        - You must pick up a change type for your validation.
+        - You can use the marker input box to write some notes about the validated differences.
+        - The other items (like commit distance, time order, and the size of source regions) are fixed, they are read from the annotated data.
+        -**NOTES**: If you have different opinions on the size of source regions, you can choose a new one for it.
+    - Select the target ranges.
+    - Click the button "Push" to temporarily store current annotated ranges.
+    - Click "Next" to annotate the next piece of data.
 - **Write annotated data to a local file**
     - **Click the button "Save Annotation"**.
-        - Writing a file will not clear the storage of the tool.
-For example, if you write the file once at 20 cases, and then again at 40 cases, this 40 will contain the first 20 cases that have been written before.
+        - Writing a file **will clear the storage** of the tool.
+For example, if you write the file once at 20 cases, and then again at 40 cases, this so-called 40 will not contain the first 20 cases that have been written before, which means the second round of writing just writes the remaining 20.
         - According to the design, when switching to read files in different formats (switch between "to_annotate.json" and "annotated.json"), you should:
             - save the current annotation data locally, and
             - refresh the window to start a new round of reading.